leapdao/leap-contracts/PITCHME.md

 ### TrueBit has Unanimous Consensus

-Computation Task -> someone runs the task -> puts the result on chain

 - single honest virifier can outrule anyone ("99.9% attack")
 - presence of honest verifier ensured by economic incentives